maldoinc/wireup/docs/pages/integrations/fastapi.md

 - [x] Expose `fastapi.Request` as a wireup dependency.
     * Available as a `TRANSIENT` scoped dependency, your services can ask for a fastapi request object.
 - [x] Can: Mix Wireup and FastAPI dependencies in routes.
+- [x] Can: Use Wireup in FastAPI dependencies.
 - [ ] Cannot: Use FastAPI dependencies in Wireup service objects.

 ## Getting Started